 Riga Old Town

-The Old Town in Riga has a lively café culture.
-A wide choice of cafés, restaurants and bars serve local beers and traditional Latvian cuisine like piragi (a Latvian dumpling) and rye breads alongside international dishes.
+Café culture and local cuisineThe Old Town in Riga has a lively café culture, with a wide choice of cafés, restaurants and bars that serve local beers and traditional Latvian cuisine.
+A visit to the city is not complete without tasting Piragi, which is a Latvian dumpling.
+You should also try the tasty rye breads alongside other local and international dishes.

 The Radisson Blu Daugava Hotel in Riga allows its guests to explore the old world charm of the city while enjoying all the modern comforts of an upmarket hotel.
 Located just next to the Old Town on the banks of the Daugava River, you will enjoy taking in beautiful views and the range of pampering facilities.
 Have a nice swim in the 24-meter indoor swimming pool and unwind in the relaxing sauna after a day of strolling up and down the charming cobbled streets of Riga’s Old town.